davecao/networkz/README.rst

   -h, --help       print help info.

 Graph options:
-  -v,--verbose     The extra verbose.
+  -v, --verbose     The extra verbose.
-  -t,--threshold   The threshold between two vertices which are linked
+  -t, --threshold   The threshold between two vertices which are linked
                    by an edge if the distance less than it. default is 0.
-  -d,--distance    The distance type(string): 'city' for city-block,
+  -d, --distance    The distance type(string): 'city' for city-block,
                    'corr' for pearson correlation coefficient
-  -n,--title       The title of the graph used to label the png file.
+  -n, --title       The title of the graph used to label the png file.
                    Default is `Gene Expression Network`.